mcelep/opa-scorecard/README.md

 [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) and its Kubernetes targeting component [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) gives you means to enforce policies on Kubernetes clusters.
 What we mean by policies here, is a formal definition of rules & best practices & behavior that you want to see in your company's Kubernetes clusters.
 When using OPA, you use a Domain Specific Language called [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) to write policies.
 By doing this, you leave no room for misinterpretations that would occur if you tried to explain a policy in free text on your company's internal wiki.

 Moreover, when using Gatekeeper, different policies can have different enforcement actions.
 There might be certain policies that are treated as **MUST** whereas other policies are treated as **NICE-TO-HAVE**.
-A **MUST** policy will stop a Kubernetes resource being admissioned onto a cluster and a **NICE-TO-HAVE** policy will only cause warning messages which should be noted by platform users.
+A **MUST** policy will stop a Kubernetes resource being admitted onto a cluster and a **NICE-TO-HAVE** policy will only cause warning messages which should be noted by platform users.

 In this blog post, we talk about about how you can: